-Materials and cash deposits will be transferred to the State if not claimed during the period stipulated in the law.
-We will make reasonable attempts to contact you and notify you about your order.
+- 1. A 60% deposit is required to process all orders.
+You have 24 hours to cancel the order and get your full deposit refunded. - 2.
+If order is billed and/or processed by the lab there is no cancelation or refund. - Materials and cash deposits will be transferred to the State if not claimed during the period stipulated in the law.
+We will make reasonable attempts to contact the patient and notify them about their order

-6.6.17 Spectacle and Contact Lens Prescription Release Procedures
+6.6.18 Spectacle and Contact Lens Prescription Release Procedures